Why PokClock

 OBS + a custom-coded timer.
 The overlay lags, blinds don't update, viewers notice.
 You want a clean broadcast that doesn't look amateur.

-Detachable fullscreen Clock Display, 6×4 WYSIWYG editor for pixel-perfect customization, background image, premium synthetic voice.
+Detachable fullscreen Clock Display, visual grid editor for pixel-perfect customization, background image, premium synthetic voice.
 An overlay that holds up on stream.

 Differentiators